Nathanoj02/MasterDegree/README.md

     - [gpu-computing](https://github.com/Nathanoj02/GPU-Computing-2025-256178): k-means algorithm on GPU with OpenACC.
 Project for GPU Computing course
     - [robotics](https://github.com/Nathanoj02/giraffe-robot): Giraffe robot (RRPRR) model and simulation for Q&A sessions.
 Project for Introduction to Robotics course

+- Second year
+    - distributed-robot-perception: to be defined.
+Project for Distributed Robot Perception course
+    - robot-control: to be defined.
+Project for Optimisation and Learning for Robot Control course
+    - robot-planning: to be defined.
+Project for Robot Planning and its application course

 ## How to download everything
 ```
 git clone git@github.com:Nathanoj02/MasterDegree.git